Monday, April 27, 2026

 For now, the physical boundaries are clear: the canvases remain small.
 While limited storage space dictates the scale, I’ve always had a soft spot for these "little gems."
 There is an intimacy in a small work that a massive canvas often misses.

 The current coursework focuses on Flexible Forms, and the fascination is endless.
-These exercises are a forcing function to let go; they remind me that nothing should be too precious.
-Working on 9x12 panels with a restrained palette of Payne’s Grey, White, and Yellow Ochre has been a revelation in simplicity.
+These exercises force me to let go and remind me that nothing should be too precious.
+Working on 9x12 panels with a limited palette of Payne’s Grey, White, and Yellow Ochre has been a revelation in simplicity.

 The next hurdle is color.
 I’m eager to introduce a broader spectrum, but the technical execution is a deliberate puzzle.
 When the process involves pulling a palette knife through wet layers, adding a stray pink or green can instantly result in mud.
 It requires a high level of intentionality and a steady hand.